dojo/docs/dojo/addOnLoad.rst

 Examples
 ========

-Lets dynamically include code on button press and fire an event once the code is included
+Let's dynamically include code on button press and fire an event once the code is included:

 .. code-example ::